MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-addin/admin-guide/install-using-command-prompt.md

  The /R parameter may be used to suppress the [!INCLUDE[pn_configuration_wizard](../../includes/pn-configuration-wizard.md)] user interface and only display the progress dialog box.
 This parameter requires a valid XML[!INCLUDE[pn_Setup](../../includes/pn-setup.md)] file that is named Default_Client_Config.xml and must be located in either the local user AppData or Client installation folder.

 <a name="Outlook_xml_config_file"></a>
-## Dynamics 365 for Outlook XML configuration file elements
+## Dynamics 365 for Customer Engagement for Outlook XML configuration file elements

 |                                                         Element                                                         |                                                                                                                                                                                                                                                                                                    Description                                                                                                                                                                                                                                                                                                    |
 |-------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|